-The beautiful Finca "La Vigia" (Hemingway House) is located in the San Francisco de Paula district in Havana, about 15 miles outside the historic city of Havana.
+The beautiful finca "La Vigia" (Hemingway House) is located in the San Francisco de Paula district of Havana, about 24 km from Havana's city center.

-The house itself was built in 1886 by the Catalan architect Miguel Pascual y Baguer and is now a museum, naturally designed by its famous owner Ernest Hemingway.
-The house has a breathtaking view of the city of Havana from the back porch.
+The house was built in 1886 by the Catalan architect Miguel Pascual y Baguer and is now a museum.
+In the meantime, the house was remodeled by its famous owner Ernest Hemingway.
+The house has an impressive view of the city of Havana from the veranda.